vuongvu01/armor-forked/web/packages/react/README.md

     Example: `feat: a new amazing component added` => `feat: a new amazing component added`

 Please note that pushing directly to `master` or `dev` without making a PR is strictly prohibited and therefore not possible.

+### Editing the documentation

+We use `Styleguidist` to provide user-oriented documentation.
+To update the documentation type:

+1. Run `Styleguidist`
+    ~~~bash
+    cd web/packages/ui/react/;
+    yarn doc;
+    ~~~
+2. Open [http://localhost:6060/](http://localhost:6060/) and start documenting :)

+### Manual publishing

+⚠️ Attention: manual publishing is not recommended and should be performed only if the fully-functional CI/CD is not available.

+*Setting up yarn (optional)*:
+Please, follow the instruction on <a href="https://confluence.deliveryhero.com/pages/viewpage.action?spaceKey=RPS&title=GitHub+as+package+registry" target="_blank">how to authenticate at the github package registry</a>.

+To manually publish a new version of the package, follow these steps:
+1. commit all your changes,
+2. run
+    ~~~bash
+    cd web/packages/react;
+    ./script/release.sh;
+    ~~~
+   and specify a desired version in the end.

+3. push version up made by `yarn` in `package.json`
+4. todo: re-build and re-publish Styleguidist

 ## Contact